 Students' Union Advice Centre

 The Union's advice and help service provides free, friendly and independent advice and information to all Durham University students.
-Staffed by a team of professional and experienced advisers, we cover all main areas of student concerns including money, housing and academic issues.
-The service is based in Dunelm House and is open year round.
-A service is also provided in Queen's Campus.
-For appointments or advice, contact 0191 3341777 or firstname.lastname@example.org
+They cover all main areas of student concerns and in particular specialise in housing and academic issues.
+The advice and help service is independent from the University and all enquiries are dealt with in strictest confidence.